andreshere00/Splitter_MR/docs/examples/pdf/pdf_with_vlm.md

 # **Example**: Reading files with Visual Language Models to Provide Image Annotations

+!!! warning
+    This tutorial will be redo and **deprecated** soon.
+Stay aware to updates!

 When reading a PDF file or other files which contains images, it can be useful to provide descriptive text alongside those images.
 Since images in a Markdown file are typically rendered by encoding them in base64 format, you may alternatively want to include a description of each image instead.

 This is where **Visual Language Models (VLMs)** come in—to analyze and describe images automatically.
 In this tutorial, we'll show how to use these models with the library.